MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 ## Acquire numbers for your Audio Conferencing bridge

-Your organization's Audio Conferencing bridges include phone numbers available to all users in your organization to join Microsoft Teams meetings with PSTN phone numbers.
-You can see the phone numbers associated with your organization's Audio Conferencing bridges in the Teams Admin Center under **Meetings > Conference Bridges**.
+Your organization's Audio Conferencing bridge includes phone numbers available to all users in your organization to join Microsoft Teams meetings with PSTN phone numbers.
+You can see the phone numbers associated with your organization's Audio Conferencing bridge in the Teams Admin Center under **Meetings > Conference Bridges**.

-To acquire phone numbers for your Audio Conferencing bridges, follow these steps:
+To acquire phone numbers for your Audio Conferencing bridge, follow these steps:

 1. **Audio Conferencing Standard subscription or Operator Connect Conferencing license.** Users that need Operator Connect Conferencing numbers to join the meetings that they organize need to have an Audio Conferencing Standard subscription license or an Operator Connect Conferencing license assigned to them.
 For more information, see [Plan for Operator Connect Conferencing](operator-connect-conferencing-plan.md).